KDE/kpackage/README.md

 ```

-The special, main and always required for every packagestructure file is the "metadata" file, which describes the package with values such as name, description, pluginname etc. It is in any format accepted by KPluginMetadata, meaning at the moment either a .desktop or json files.
+The special, main and always required for every package structure file is the "metadata" file, which describes the package with values such as name, description, pluginname etc. It is in any format accepted by KPluginMetadata, meaning at the moment either a .desktop or json files.
 The metadata is accessible with Package::metadata().

 All the other files are under the contents/ subdirectory: a folder under addDirectoryDefinition will be registered under contents/.